stefanobeni/stefanobeni/README.md

 ### Hi there 👋

+Technologies and Coding Languages:
+Python
+C

+- 🌱 I’m currently learning about agent-based modelling and looking to learn about machine learning.

 <!--
 **stefanobeni/stefanobeni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.